mountaindust/Planktos/README.md

 Strickland, C. (2018), *Planktos agent-based modeling framework*. https://github.com/mountaindust/Planktos.
 A suggested BibTeX entry is included in the file Planktos.bib.

-### Dependencies
+## Installation & Dependencies
-- Python 3.5+ (However, vtk and pyvista don't want to install on Python 3.8 on a Windows machine.
-So if you are going to be working with VTK files, you will need to downgrade your Anaconda distribution to Python 3.7 to install these dependencies.
-The command is `conda install python=3.7`.
-OSX, Linux, and Python 3.9 are currently untested with respect to this problem.)
+I'm assuming you're using Anaconda, and if so, I ***strongly*** suggest that you ditch the default package manager conda (which is essentially broken at this point - particularly if you need packages from conda-forge, and we do) for mamba.
+The commands are the same (it's a drop-in replacement for conda) but it is a C++ solver based on libsolv which manages dependencies for RedHat, Debian, etc. Also, it has multi-threaded downloads and doesn't break when trying to obtain vtk and/or pyvista.
+Install with the following command:
+`conda install -c conda-forge mamba`
+Having done that, the dependencies are as follows:

+- Python 3.5+
 - numpy/scipy
 - matplotlib 3.x
 - pandas
 - ffmpeg from conda-forge (not from default anaconda.
-Use `conda install -c conda-forge ffmpeg`.)
+Use `mamba install -c conda-forge ffmpeg`.)
-- vtk (if loading vtk data, get from conda-forge)
+- vtk (if loading vtk data, get from conda-forge and use mamba. conda seems to break itself trying to install vtk for some reason, and takes an hour to try and solve the dependencies in the process.)
-- pyvista (if saving vtk data, get from conda-forge)
+- pyvista (if saving vtk data, get from conda-forge and use mamba. same problem as for vtk.)
-- numpy-stl (if loading stl data)
+- numpy-stl (if loading stl data, get from conda-forge)
 - pytest (if running tests)

 If you need to convert data from IBAMR into vtk, you will also need a Python 2.7 environment with numpy and VisIt installed (VisIt's Python API is written in